Lash-L/ReceiptAggregator/README.md

 ## Step Zero: Data

-I got a bunch of data from my email simply by downloading emails with the word 'order' or 'receipt' in them.
-I got 159 emails that are theoretically the hardest to classify as they are all ones that are very prone to false positives.
+I got a bunch of data from my email simply by downloading emails with the word 'order' or 'receipt' in them by using thunderbird.
+Most are pruned by the rule extractor, then some are pruned based on their age.

+I had about 3000 emails that were caught by that filter, only 500 of them were actually receipts, and only about 80 of those were actually receipts.

-I got my transactions exported as a csv from Monarch Money.
+Originally, I got my transactions exported as a csv from Monarch Money.
+Now, I use the unofficial Monarch Money API.

 ## Step 1: Loading and Pre-processing
 Option A) The built-in Python email library: This approach avoids external dependencies but is noticeably slower.